onespacemedia/styleguide/README.md

     help_text="This is never shown on the front end of the site; it's to help you identify this component in the admin.",
     # Don't use sentence fragments like this:
     # help_text="Identifies this component in the admin.",
-    # Or this, which has fluffy wording and adds no more information than the field name itself:
+    # Or this, which has fluffy wording and adds no more information than the field name:
     # help_text="Please enter a label for this component"
 )
 ```